 Climate emissions in Tampere

-In 2022, Tampere’s greenhouse gas emissions totalled 845.4 kilotons of carbon dioxide equivalent (abbr.
-CO2e).
-CO2e, or CO2 equivalent, is a unit, in which the warming effect of different greenhouse gases has been converted into a corresponding amount of CO2.
+Tampere's greenhouse gas emissions in 2023 totalled 656.3 kilotonnes of carbon dioxide equivalent.
+Carbon dioxide equivalent (CO2e) is a quantity where the warming effect of different greenhouse gases is converted into the equivalent amount of carbon dioxide.

-The calculations include electricity consumption by consumers and industry, electrical heating, geothermal heating, district heating, separate heating, industry and machinery, road transport, agriculture and waste management.
+The calculation includes electricity consumption by consumers and industry, electric heating, district heating, geothermal heating, district heating, separate heating, industry and non-road machinery, road transport, agriculture and waste management.

-The CO2 report covers emissions in the city’s geographical area.
-This means that many indirect emissions caused by residents’ activities are excluded from the calculations.
-Internationally, these are called Scope 1 and 2 emissions.
-This means that emissions indirectly caused by the activities of communities and residents (scope 3) are excluded from the calculations.
+As a rule, the CO2 report covers climate emissions generated in the geographical area of the city and climate emissions from heat and electricity production consumed in Tampere.
+Internationally, these are called Scope 1 and Scope 2 emissions.
+This means that many emissions indirectly caused by the activities of communities and municipalities (Scope 3) are excluded from the calculation.

 Emissions from consumption in Tampere